Sexual Health Training for Clinicians | Transcend Training Institute

 Trauma-informed by design

-Safety, pacing, and nervous system awareness are embedded in the pedagogy, not added as a module.
+Safety, pacing, and nervous system awareness are embedded in the pedagogy.
 You learn through the same lens you will use clinically, with your most complex presentations.

-Gender, sexuality, eroticism, and relational diversity are integrated across all twelve modules, not siloed.
-Affirmative clinical practice is a foundation, not a supplement.
+Gender, sexuality, eroticism, and relational diversity are integrated across all programs.
+Affirmative clinical practice is a foundation, not a supplementary module.

 Asynchronous and flexible

 Designed for registered clinicians with full caseloads.
 Complete modules on your own schedule.
-Live consultation components are scheduled to accommodate working practitioners.
+Live consultation components accommodate working practitioners.

 Interdisciplinary scope